apache/doris-website/docs/sql-manual/sql-statements/Account-Management-Statements/GRANT.md

 ### resource_name

-Specifies the resource name, supports % and _ wildcards, % can match any string and _ matches any single character.
+Specifies the resource name, supporting `%` and `*` to match all resources, but does not support wildcards, such as res*.

 ### workload_group_name

-Specifies the workload group name, supports % and _ wildcards, % can match any string and _ matches any single character.
+Specifies the workload group name, supporting `%` and `*` to match all workload groups, but does not support wildcards.

 ### compute_group_name

-Specifies the compute group name, supports % and _ wildcards, % can match any string and _ matches any single character.
+Specifies the compute group name, supporting `%` and `*` to match all compute groups, but does not support wildcards.

 ### storage_vault_name

-Specifies the storage vault name, supports % and _ wildcards, % can match any string and _ matches any single character.
+Specifies the storage vault name, supporting `%` and `*` to match all storage vaults, but does not support wildcards.

 ### user_identity